 - 1. Be a United States citizen, national or an eligible non-citizen. - 2.
 Demonstrate financial need. - 3.
 Not have defaulted on any family or student educational loan. - 4.
-Not be in repayment status on any federal grant program. - 5.
+Not be in overpayment status on any federal grant program. - 5.
 Be enrolled as a regular student in an eligible program. - 6.
-Not receiving or planning on receiving financial aid at any other institution while attending Barstow Community College. - 7.
-Satisfy the Ability to Benefit requirement through one of the following: - High school diploma - General Educational Development (GED) or California Proficiency certificate - Certificate of completion of a home-study program if the program is recognized by the student's home state. - A student's postsecondary school academic transcript if the student has completed a program of at least two years in length that is acceptable for full credit toward a bachelor's degree. - If the student does not have a diploma or the equivalent, he/she can still qualify by passing an Ability-to-Benefit (ATB) Test. - 8.
+Not receive or plan to receive financial aid at any other institution while attending Barstow Community College. - 7.
+Satisfy the Ability to Benefit requirement through one of the following: - High school diploma - General Educational Development (GED) or California Proficiency certificate - Certificate of completion of a home-study program if the program is recognized by the student's home state. - A student's postsecondary school academic transcript if the student has completed a program of at least two years in length that is acceptable for full credit toward a bachelor's degree. - If the student does not have a diploma or the equivalent, he/she can still qualify by passing an Ability to Benefit (ATB) Test if past the age of compulsory education.
+This test is administered through the assessment test taken in the Computer Commons.
+All three sections must be passed in one sitting. - 8.
 Achieve satisfactory academic progress by completing 67% of all units attempted with a grade point average of 2.0 or higher. - 9.
 Be registered with or exempt from Selective Service.